nfmccrina/tuxedocat/README.md

 ### Windows

-There is a Visual Studio solution which will build the code, but Windows is a second-class citizen so it is not always up to date when I'm making lots of changes.
-Any time the code is release-worthy though I will make sure it can be built on Windows.
+CMake should generate Visual Studio projects, but I haven't had a chance to test it yet.

 ### Linux